We have a planned trip to Turkey in July 2013 given the current demonstrations and consequent unrest is it safe to travel ?

 Check back with our travel alerts page for updates. http://safety.worldnomads.com/

-Phil from the safety hub. over 4 years ago
+Phil from the safety hub. about 5 years ago

 There is nothing to be scared about. if you are still in a doubt, postpond your trip until things settle down in Turkey.
-Once everything is fine, you can explore the beauty of the country. in case you want to be sure about safe and reliable Turkey trip, you can contact the travel company - BEF Tourism. over 3 years ago
+Once everything is fine, you can explore the beauty of the country. in case you want to be sure about safe and reliable Turkey trip, you can contact the travel company - BEF Tourism. about 4 years ago